The only contested race this year was for the Planning Board, in which three people faced off for two seats.Seat 1 2 3 4 5 6 7 8 9 Total Selectman

 You can also make comments and ask questions throughout the day and I'll do my best to answer as best I can.
 Don't forget to follow us on Facebook and Twitter as well for the latest in election updates.

 The weather weather is muggy and voters are few and far between.
-Sign holders are keeping entertained, and even the temporary workers collecting recall signatures are chatting with voters and sign holders.
+Sign holders are keeping entertained, and even the are chatting with voters and sign holders.

 We'll also be updating shortly with an image gallery from this morning.